 Mashed squash is a great option whether you’re in the mood for sweet or savory, because you can make it both ways.
 For a sweet version we mix in a dash of maple syrup or brown sugar and cayenne pepper, and for a savory version we go an herby route with garlic and thyme or rosemary.
 It’s flexible to whatever you’re feeling, and both variations are oh so delicious.

 This recipe amounts to 4 generous servings, so enjoy it with others, or save the extra for tomorrow’s mid-day snack!
+Let’s mash!

-How to make mashed butternut
+How to mash butternut Squash

 Making mashed squash couldn’t be simpler.
 We’ll start by prepping the squash, then we’ll add our flavorings.
 We’ll let it roast for 45 minutes (or boil if you’re in a time crunch), and mash!